What is Sleep Apnea?

 According to the AASM (American Academy of Sleep Medicine),

 At Crown Point Dental Care we are trained to identify signs of snoring or sleep apnea.
-And can treat them with a small oral device (mouth piece) that you wear when you sleep.
+We can treat you with a small oral device (mouth piece) that you wear when you sleep.
 This device sets the jaw in a slightly forward position which opens your airway and prevents it from collapsing.
 Physicians can also refer patients to qualified dentists for oral appliance therapy.